boondocking

 What Is Dry Camping?

-Dry camping is camping in an RV without hookups but may be done in an established campground.
+Dry camping is camping in an RV without hookups but may be done in an established campground, park, or even in the city.

 What Is Dispersed Camping?